Regat Germans

 Regat Germans or Old Kingdom Germans (Regatsdeutsche or Altreichsdeutsche/Altreich-Deutsche) are an ethnic German group of the eastern and southern parts of Romania.
-The Regat is a Romanian-language term ascribed for the initial territorial extent of the Kingdom of Romania before the World War I (which, almost entirely, remained the same afterwards as well to the present-day).
+The Regat is a Romanian-language term ascribed for the initial territorial extent of the Kingdom of Romania before World War I, roughly the regions of the current state of Romania to the south and east of Transylvania.

 Consequently, this territory includes Western Moldavia, Northern Dobruja, Muntenia, Oltenia, and the Hertsa region (now in Chernivtsi Oblast, southwestern Ukraine).
 Most of the Regat German population was re-settled in the mid 20th century during World War II through the Heim ins Reich national socialist population transfer policy.
 Nowadays, the remaining Regat Germans, as all other German groups in Romania, are represented in local and central politics by the Democratic Forum of Germans in Romania (FDGR/DFDR).
 The Regat Germans are part of the Romanian Germans.

 Population transfers to Nazi Germany

 As part of the Nazi-Soviet population transfers and the Heim ins Reich ("Home into the Empire") population transfer policy, Nazi Germany called ethnic Germans abroad to settle in the former Polish territories.
 Consequently, 77,000 Regat Germans were resettled in those regions in 1940.